A forensic analysis of Liverpool’s 4-3 opening-day victory at Arsenal

 This was a reminder that for as good as Mane and Coutinho were going forward, they were unlikely to make it far with a Nathaniel Clyne-Ragnar Klavan-Dejan Lovren-Alberto Moreno back four.

 And 10 minutes later, Arsenal set up a hell of a climax as Chambers headed in a floated-in free-kick from Santi Cazorla.
-The Spaniard had only been introduced at the hour mark but registered two assists in 15 minutes to get Arsenal back into it.
+The Spaniard had only been introduced at the hour mark and registered two assists in 15 minutes to get Arsenal back into it.

 But with 20 minutes to find an equaliser in a second-half filled with extraordinary goals, they couldn’t quite muster it as Liverpool’s brittle backline held out.